SygWave/reconstruct.py/README.md

 ### Instagram -> [Bibliogram](https://github.com/cloudrac3r/bibliogram)

-Run script with full direct link to Instagram profile or post
+Run script with full direct link to Instagram profile or post as an argument

 ### Twitter -> [Nitter](https://github.com/zedeus/nitter)

-Run script with full direct link to Twitter profile or tweet
+Run script with full direct link to Twitter profile or tweet as an argument

 ### YouTube -> [Invidious](https://github.com/iv-org/invidious)

-Run script with full direct link to YouTube channel or video
+Run script with full direct link to YouTube channel or video as an argument

 ## Usage